-The options are endless when it comes to women’s attire for headshots.
+The options are endless when it comes to women’s attire for virtual headshots.
 With business being more casual these days, you can really focus on your audience and what you are trying to convey to them with your attire.
 When you’re doing your headshots at home with Heroic Headshots, you have your entire wardrobe and accessories at your fingertips.
 We are here to help you sort through the noise and find the perfect look for your business headshot.

 **Of course, we acknowledge that any gender can choose to wear what is traditionally referred to as women’s attire.
 These tips are geared toward those who choose to wear traditionally female clothing styles and accessories.

 Coordinate women’s attire for headshots with the background